 Moreover, in their Harvard Business Review Article “Using the Balanced Scorecard as a Strategic Management System”, Dr. Robert S. Kaplan and Dr. David P. Norton stated that “The better the employees understanding of the firm’s strategy, the better they will be able to use strategically linked performance measures to guide their decisions and actions”.
 Organisation should communicate the strategy to all level employees and involve them in the development of their objectives and KPIs.

 Creating employee’s objectives and scorecards is ideally done between the employee, their respective supervisor and the HR function in a workshop environment.
 The workshop begins by discussing the organisation’s strategic objectives, then the respective department’s objective and explore how can the employee contribute to departmental objective.
 After that, individual behavioral and performance objectives are developed in full-alignment with the department’s objectives creating an alignment link between individual employee work and the department’s strategy.
 These objectives describe the strategic work each employee does and contributes to.
 Additionally, these objectives are much more operational in nature and therefore employee objectives should also be aligned with job descriptions, SOPs, workflows and job competencies.

 The employee, supervisor and HR specialist need to agree on the created objectives, and after reaching a consensus, develop a set of KPIs and target to each of them.
 Key Performance Indicators (KPIs) help in measuring the progress towards achieving the objectives – they are quantifiable and measurable and help to gauge performance of these objectives.

-Strategy execution is Bottom-up; achieving individual objectives indicates a successful achievement of departmental objectives and therefore an achievement of organization-wide objectives, thus strategy.
+Strategy execution is Bottom-up; achieving individual objectives indicates a successful achievement of departmental objectives and therefore an achievement of organisation-wide objectives, thus strategy.